Updated: Jun 14

 Wheat straw is the stalk left over after wheat grains are harvested.
 While the stalks are usually treated as waste or burned, Greenlid repurposes this left-over material.
 By diverting this natural material from the waste pile, we are reclaiming a resource to make a truly compostable product.

 Greenlid repurposes this usually unused material for wheat straws.
 Our wheat straws are compostable, gluten-free, and don’t get soggy!

 Birch trees are an abundant and relatively fast-growing hardwood species that cause minimal destruction of biodiversity when cut down.
 Birch is a sustainable and durable choice that has less impact on the environment than alternative hardwoods, which have lengthier growing periods.
-All of our birch is FSC certified - which means it comes from sustainably managed forests.
+All of our birch comes from Sustainably Managed Forests.

 Where do we use Birch?

-All of Greenlid's disposable cutlery is made with 100% FSC certified birch.
+All of Greenlid's disposable cutlery is made with birch.

 End-of-life recycled cardboard is cardboard that has been recycled so many times that the fibers are shortened and have limited ability to be made into high-end paper products.
 Often, they are accidentally sent to landfills.